Resources & references

 Australian Music Therapy Association

-Testimonial of a gentleman in Australia who participated in music therapy after experiencing a dirt bike accident.
+Testimonial of a gentleman who participated in music therapy after experiencing a dirt bike accident.
 He explains how music therapy helped his neurorehabilitation, such as walking, and memory skills.

 Click here to watch an interview explaining this video further.